lucianosrp/talks/README.md

 ## Contents

 ### Python
-- `python/narwhals-demo` - _WIP_
+- `python/narwhals-demo` -A demo of dataframe interoperability using the Narwhals library.
+Presented at Python User Group Meetup in August 2025 (City University of Hong Kong).
 ### Rust
-- `rust/polars-demo` - A demonstration of using the Polars data science library in Rust
+- `rust/polars-demo` - A demonstration of using the Polars data science library in Rust.
+Presented at the Hong Kong Rust Meetup in December 2024 (Mantra).

 ## Getting Started